-If an appointment is scheduled at our clinic, we will prepare a quiet and private space for you and your pet to share those precious final moments.
-If scheduling in home pet euthanasia, consider a space where your pet will feel safe, and where a quiet and low distraction environment can be provided.
+WHERE: When an appointment is scheduled at our clinic, we will prepare a quiet and private space for you and your pet to share those precious final moments.

 HOW: Consider how you would like to spend your quality time together beforehand.
 Watch this moving photo essay for inspiration (warning: have tissues on hand!).

 When booking a pet euthanasia appointment with our team, you can expect compassionate and thorough communication throughout.
 We will proceed as described below to ensure we are fully informed as to your wishes, and to create as peaceful an experience as possible for you and your pet.
 Every step will be explained to you in detail by our dedicated staff, and we will do everything in our power to ensure you and your pet are as supported as possible.

 You are welcome to be present throughout the euthanasia process.
 This is a very personal choice and it is okay to feel uncertain.
 Our staff will ensure you understand what is going to happen and will support whatever you feel most comfortable with, even if that changes in the moment.